SimonGreyHull/700110-2122-Minimax/README.md

 Next there are some static variables.
 These are effectively global variables that can be accessed from anywhere.
 This is generally not good practice.
 They have appropriate variable names and so should be self-explanatory.
 They allow us to change various things about the game, such as the number of columns, or the number of tiles in a row required to win, or the index of the current player.

 The board state itself is represented as two dimensional array of integers.
 In this array a value of 0 means a space is currently unoccupied.
 Otherwise the ID of the specific player is used (more on the player later).

-There is also a log made up of strings that is displayed in the Gui to give feedback.

 ```cpp